Complaining is Good for You, if You Do it Right. Science Agrees with Me.

 UNPRODUCTIVE COMPLAINING

 Unproductive complaining has a negative, no-end-in-sight, seeks-no-resolution quality.
 Anxious people often complain unproductively when they feel out of control.
-It’s a maladaptive way of self-soothing, a flag that falsely signals to ourselves that we are gaining control.
+It’s a maladaptive way of self-soothing, a flag that falsely signals to ourselves that we are gaining power.

 Original art for How to Live by Edwina White